Unvanquished/validate-release/README.md

 Script that checks an Unvanquished release for various possible mistakes.

-Optional dependencies (pip): `macholib`, `pefile`
+Optional dependencies (pip): `macholib`, `pefile`, `pyelftools`

 Usage:

     validate_release.py <release zip file> <version number>

-The script has been tested on Linux and Windows. `readelf` even works on Windows if you have MinGW installed: for some reason, they ship a readelf which works on (only) Linux binaries.
+The script has been tested on Linux and Windows.
+Pure Python libraries are used to analyze the various binary formats, so it should work on any platform.

 Checks performed:
 - All native binaries are built with ASLR